AmirAliGanji/uni-1/README.md

 1. uploaded files (adad-afzaueshi.py, fibonachi.py, yek-adad.py) from project folder.
 2. deleting 2 files from uploaded files (adad-afzayeshi.py, fibonachi.py)
 3. update readme file based on what I do.
+4. We have added some new files according to the teacher's order.